OU football: What we learned from the Sooners' 48-14 win over UCLA, plus what did defense do for the first time in five seasons?

-Oklahoma completed the nonconference season unscathed following Saturday’s 48-14 victory over UCLA.
+Oklahoma completed the nonconference season unscathed following Saturday’s 48-14 victory at UCLA.

 The No. 5 Sooners (3-0) put together another strong first quarter against the Bruins to capture their 21st consecutive true road victory, which ties Alabama for second all-time in the post-World War II era.
 Former OU coach Bud Wilkinson’s teams between 1953-58 hold the all-time mark at 25.